These are some of the most common technical questions that continue to arise when we’re discussing Ivy with developers in the community.

 for loops and

-However, Ivy will support the compilation of looping and branching methods such as
+However, Ivy will support the tracing of looping and branching methods such as

 In cases where there is not an associated compilable method in other backends, we will strive to implement this as a composition of existing compilable operations.